agzalewska/JavaScript-practice/secret-message/README.md

 Secret Message

-Using array methods, transform an array of strings into a secret message:
+Using various array methods, transform an array of strings into a secret message:

 Programming is not about what you know, it is about what you can figure out. -2015, Chris Pine, Learn to Program